uniport/uniport-gateway/docs/src/main/mkdocs/content/04-customization/include-dynamic-configuration.md

 The **Bodyhandler Middleware** is currently only used/needed in the context of CSRF and should only be set if necessary.

+##### `checkJwt`

+This Middleware is similar to the `bearerOnly` Middleware, but loads the id/access token associated with the configured session scope, instead of using the bearer token in the authorization header.
+It validates and checks the token according to the configured JWT options.

+--8<-- "content/04-customization/include-base-auth-handler-options.md"

+--8<-- "content/04-customization/include-auth-bearer-options.md"

 ##### `checkRoute`

 The `checkRoute` Middleware of type `checkRoute` returns a `202` status code directly for a request if the value `_check-route_` is found in the request's URI.
 Otherwise, this Middleware ignores the request.